Cui-Zhao/RF-WISE/index.md

 <img src="pic/fig3.jpg?raw=true" alt="fig3.jpg" width="480">

-Fig. 3.
+Figure 3.
 Sensing features of RF-Wise for (a) the wine by adding different volumes of water and (b) the milk after it is opened for one to four hours.

 ## Publication
 Cui Zhao, Zhenjiang Li, Han Ding, Ge Wang, Wei Xi, Jizhong Zhao, "RF-Wise: Pushing the Limit of RFID-based Sensing", in Proceedings of IEEE INFOCOM, 2022.